Backface Culling hides the back side of faces.

-After calculating the color of a surface, Eevee needs to know how to add it to the color buffer.
-Depending on the blend mode the final color will be different.
+After calculating the color of a surface, the blend mode defines how it is added to the color buffer.
+Depending on this, the final color will be different.

-Additive, Multiplicative and Alpha Blending are considered «Transparent» blend mode.
-This has implications regarding screen space effects.
+Alpha Blending is considered a «Transparent» blend mode and has implications regarding screen space effects.

 The previous color will be overwritten by the surface color.
 The alpha component is ignored.
 This is the fastest option.